 Slidebean builds pitch decks using a combination of templates, software, and light design support.
 The service is built for speed and ease of use.
 Teams choose Slidebean when they want to create a clean deck fast without managing a full design process.

-Their clients are very small teams in SaaS, consumer products, and general tech who need quick investor or internal decks.
+Their clients are very small teams in SaaS, consumer products, and general tech who need quick investor or internal decks for early seed funding conversations.

 Strengths: